 CaFÉ has an entire Help Center for artists with a list of instructions and resources to walk you through the process of applying to a call.
 We also have a host of blog posts you can refer to for even more tips and tricks.
 Here, we’ve decided to combine forces.

 If you are new to using CaFÉ, consider this your ultimate guide.
-We will walk you through the process and point you to the exact help guides and resources featured on our blog that you may need along the way.
-Even if you are experienced on our platform, you may find some useful advice on how to apply to different types of calls and tips for streamlining your application process.
+We’ll walk through the process and point you to the exact help guides and resources you may need along the way.
+Even if you are experienced with our platform, you may find some useful advice on how to apply to different types of calls and streamlining your application process.

 Step 1: Sign-In or Create a CaFÉ Account.